matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

     mapping(address => Limit) public limits; // token address => Limit
 ```

 Note that the `limits` mapping uses the token address as its key.
-This means that users will be able to set limits for ETH or any ERC20 token.
+This means that users can set limits for ETH and any other ERC20 token.

-### Setting and Removing the daily spending limit
+### Setting and removing the daily spending limit

-Here is the implementation to set and remove the limit:
+The code below sets and removes the limit.

 ```solidity